kas140472/meeting_scheduler_app/readme.txt

-a.
-Name: KRITI SHUKLA

-b.
-STUDENT ID: 1242060484; USC NET ID: kritishu
+Meeting Scheduler Application using Socket Programming

+- an efficient meeting scheduling system using C/C++ on Unix, leveraging backend (UDP connection) and main (TCP connection) servers to identify optimal meeting times for participants based on their availability.

-c.
-What I have done in the assignment: created total of 6 files (README, Makefile, serverM.c, serverA.c, serverB.c, and client.c)
+6 files: README, Makefile, serverM.c, serverA.c, serverB.c, and client.c
-   NOTE: I have used sleep() commands in some places to ensure that send and receive functions are in sync.
-So there may be a delay of a couple of seconds for the results to show up in the terminal.
-   I request you to wait for just a few seconds for the result to show up.

-d.
-Code files are serverM.c, serverA.c, serverB.c, and client.c.
+Code files: serverM.c, serverA.c, serverB.c, and client.c.

+Input Files:
+a.txt for backend server A and b.txt for backend server B.
+The two files share the same format as follows:
+   The file contains a list of time availability for a group of individuals identified by their usernames.
+The format of the time availability information stored in the file for a specific user is provided below. user3;[[5,10],[11,16]]

+How it works:
 serverM stores the usernames obtained from servers A and B. Then it waits for the client to send user-entered usernames.
 It stores these usernames and compares them with usernames of server A and B. It figures out which of the entered usernames exist in Server A and sends them to Server A. It does the same with Server B. If none of the usernames entered exist in either A or B or both, then the Main Server does not send the usernames to that respective server.
-For the usernames that do not exist in either A or B, Server M sends those usernames to the client, which then prints those usernames as not existing.
+For the usernames that do not exist in either A or B, Server M sends those usernames to the client, which then prints those usernames as 'not existing'.
 Server A and B compute the intersection of the intervals of the usernames received from Server M.
 They send the result to Server M. Server M coputes the intersection between the intersections received from A and B and sends it to client.

-e.
 Format of messages:
    Messages between client and Main Server:
    1. Client sends the list of user-entered usernames to the Main Server.
       The format is a char[] array of all the usernames.
 The usernames are